madalinpopa/ubuntu-server-automation/docs/vps-setup.md

 For this workshop, we recommend using the Ubuntu 24.04 LTS (Long Term Support) release.
 You can download the ISO image from the following link:

 https://releases.ubuntu.com/24.04/ubuntu-24.04.1-live-server-amd64.iso

+## Install Ubuntu 24.04 LTS on Chroot.ro

+In this section, we will guide you through the process of installing Ubuntu 24.04 LTS on a VPS provided by chroot.ro.
+If you are using a different VPS provider, the process for creating a VPS instance may vary.

+Once the VPS is created, you will need to mount the Ubuntu 24.04 LTS ISO image to the VPS and boot from it to start the installation process.

+1. **Boot to Ubuntu 24.04 LTS ISO**: Log in to your chroot.ro account and navigate to the VPS management panel.
+Find the option to mount an ISO image and select the Ubuntu 24.04 LTS ISO file.

+2. **Start the VPS**: Once the ISO image is mounted, start the VPS and access the console.
+You should see the Ubuntu installer booting up.

+3. **Follow the Installation Steps**: Proceed with the installation steps as guided by the Ubuntu installer.
+You will need to select the language, keyboard layout, timezone, and disk partitioning options.

+4. **Set Up User Account**: Create a user account with sudo privileges and set a strong password.
+This account will be used to log in to the VPS.

+5. **Complete the Installation**: Once the installation is complete, reboot the VPS and log in using the user account you created.

+Congratulations!
+You have successfully installed Ubuntu 24.04 LTS on your VPS.
+You can now proceed to the [Ansible Installation Guide](./ansible-installation.md) to set up Ansible on your local machine.